bergesinstitute/graf-method/book-2-unit-1.md

 # Homework

+## 1. Translate

-## 1. Translate.
-Remember we must use the article for generic nouns: los profesores trabajan mucho, los pilotos son altos, etc.)
+Remember we must use the article for generic nouns: los profesores trabajan mucho, los pilotos son altos, etc.

 1. Lawyers work a lot and earn (ganar) a lot of money.
 2. Firefighters and police officers are tall and strong.